reticulatedpines/magiclantern_simplified/modules/ettr/README.rst

 Expose To The Right
 ===================

+:Author: a1ex
+:License: GPL
+:Summary: Expose To The Right - auto exposure that minimizes noise

 ETTR is a techinque that optimizes your exposure for raw shooting, with the goal of minimizing noise without blowing the highlights.

 Auto ETTR will adjust the exposure for you until the histogram will